 NOTE: The version control information needs to be defined in SA4.
 Further collaboration with SA4 is needed.

 This solution proposes that if terminating UE reject the standalone application data channel due to lack of the version compatible DC app, the terminating UE should include the reason of rejection in the SDP answer.

-Editor’s Note: whether and how this solution is compatible with separate IMS AS that only deployed for standalone data channel is FFS.
+For better compatibility with Rel-18 deployment, this solution considers IMS data channel as one kind of media supported by MMTel session, and IMS standalone data channel as a kind of MMTel session.

 6.20.1.1 Subscription of Standalone Data Channel

 In Rel-18, TS 23.228 [5] has defined the subscription mechanism of IMS Data Channel.
 The use of standalone IMS Data Channel shall be included as a part of the IMS Data Channel subscription information.
 No additional subscription information is needed for standalone DC.